WilliamBerlin76/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach alters and loops through the original array. .map creates a new array

 2. What is the difference between a function and a method?

+a method is a function within a function

 3. What is closure?

+closure allows nested items to grab information outside of their scope, but larger scope items cannot grab information from smaller scope items

 4. Describe the four rules of the 'this' keyword.

+'this' is the window when used in the global scope

+'this' refers to the item left of the dot when a function is called after a dot

+'this' refers to the specific object using the constructor function when a constructor function is used

+'this' is explicitly defined when the call function is used

 5. Why do we need super() in an extended class?

+super() can give a child class access to the parent's methods

 ## Project Set up